Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Traveling

-In general, restaurants are incentivized to use all means to make food as delicious as possible (so you tell your friends and come back to eat there again) while using the cheapest possible ingredients (so they can make a profit).
+In general, restaurants are incentivized to use any means to make food as delicious as possible (so you will tell your friends and come back to eat there again) while using the cheapest possible ingredients (so they can make a profit).

-To be clear, there is nothing wrong with tasty food (perhaps the most backwards idea in our culture today is that healthy food is supposed to taste bad).
+There is nothing wrong with tasty food (in fact, perhaps the most backwards idea in our culture today is that healthy food is supposed to taste bad...)

 But restaurants will often compromise on the health aspect of food to get there (e.g. adding huge amounts of sugar and fats or excessively processing foods instead of using high-quality ingredients).